Florida HB 657 Explained: HOA Dissolution Bill Dies in Senate

 4. Kaufman Language Requirement

-The bill requires newly formed HOAs (starting July 1, 2026) to include "Kaufman language" in their governing documents.
-This ensures that an association's declaration automatically incorporates new statutory amendments as they occur — preventing HOAs from hiding behind outdated CC&Rs to avoid newer consumer protections.
+The bill would have required newly formed HOAs to include "Kaufman language" in their governing documents (the version that passed the House used a proposed July 1, 2026 start date).
+This would ensure that an association's declaration automatically incorporates new statutory amendments as they occur — preventing HOAs from hiding behind outdated CC&Rs to avoid newer consumer protections.
+Because HB 657 died in the Senate, none of these dates took effect.

 Key Statute Reference: